MacIver-Lab/Ergodic-Information-Harvesting/README.md

 # Steps to reproduce the results shown in the EIH paper
 All of the simulation code is written with Python 3.6 using [Jupyter Notebook](http://jupyter.org/).
 All of the figure plotting files are written in MATLAB (R2017a).
 The code can be run on:
 - A local computer, which is very easy to set up but limited by the number of accessible CPU cores.
 - Cloud computing virtual servers throug any popular Infrastructure as a Service (IaaS) provider, *e.g.* [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) or [Google Cloud Compute Engine](https://cloud.google.com/compute/).
 Cloud computing is easy to setup and provides a way to scale up the total number of running threads (*e.g.* Google Cloud Compute Engine allows up to 96 CPU threads per instance).
+A [cloud computing setup guide](https://github.com/MacIver-Lab/Ergodic-Information-Harvesting/blob/master/CloudComputingSetup.md) covers the steps needed to setup EIH simulation on a Linux instance running on the cloud.

 ## Setting up the runtime environment
 The results generation system uses Jupyter as the environment for interaction.
 Jupyter is very easy to set up if you have not used it before.
 Below is a quick start for those who does not yet have Jupyter environment setup locally.